aws-cloudformation/rain/docs/rain_merge.md

-## rain check
+## rain merge

-Validate a CloudFormation template against the spec
+Merge two or more CloudFormation templates

 ### Synopsis

-Reads the specified CloudFormation template and validates it against the current CloudFormation specification.
+Merges all specified CloudFormation templates, print the resultant template to standard out

 ```
-rain check <template file>
+rain merge <template> <template> ...
 ```

 ### Options

 ```
+  -f, --force   Don't warn on clashing attributes; rename them instead.
+Note: this will not rename Refs, GetAtts, etc.
-  -h, --help   help for check
+  -h, --help    help for merge
 ```

 ### Options inherited from parent commands